Development and maintenance

 8. Update conda-forge package too (requires conda recipe maintainer role).
 Normally, the “regro-cf-autotick-bot” will create a pull request.
 If it builds fine, merge it.
 If not, fix the issue (typically in recipe/meta.yaml) and merge.

-9. Optionally: send a tweet about the release or announce it in the openEO Platform Forum.
+9. Optionally: make a post about the new release on the openEO Platform Forum or the CDSE Forum.

 Verification